Hans Waldmann (fighter pilot): Aerial victory claims

 According to US historian David T. Zabecki, Waldmann was credited with 134 aerial victories.
 Authors Bracke and Obermaier also list Waldmann with 134 aerial victories, claimed in 527 combat missions, 10 on the Western Front and 124 on the Eastern Front.
 His tally on the Eastern Front includes five bombers, 86 fighters and 33 Il-2 Sturmovik ground-attack aircraft.
 On the Western Front he claimed seven fighters, two four-engined bombers and one observation aircraft.
 He also flew a number of ground attack missions, destroying 33 various vehicles and eight heavy transports.
+In addition, Spick lists him with a mission-to-claim ratio of 3.93.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 131 aerial victory claims, plus seven further unconfirmed claims.
 This figure of confirmed claims includes 121 aerial victories on the Eastern Front and 10 on the Western Front, including two four-engined bombers and two victories with the Me 262 jet fighter.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 28472".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.